coursetable/coursetable/CONTRIBUTING.md

 - Problems reported by `depcheck`: if the dependency is actually unused, remove it from `package.json` and run `bun install`.
 If the dependency is actually used but it's not imported by any code (for example, it's only used in command line), add it to the `ignores` list in `.depcheckrc`.
 - Problems reported by `prettier`: they will all be automatically fixed by `checks:fix`.
-- Problems reported by `eslint`: some will be automatically fixed by `checks:fix`.
+- Problems reported by `eslint` and `stylelint`: some will be automatically fixed by `checks:fix`.
 For the rest, you can check the respective documentation for the rule if you are unsure what to do (your editor's error popup should display a link).
-- Problems reported by `stylelint`: some will be automatically fixed by `checks:fix`.
-For the rest, fix them manually.
 - Problems reported by `resize-image`: they will all be automatically fixed by `checks:fix`.
 - Problems reported by `tsc`: you'll have to fix them manually.
 You can ask someone for help if you are unsure what to do.